pluja/awesome-privacy/README.md

 <img width="16" src="misc/check.png"> </img>  **Instead use**

 - [MagLit](https://maglit.me) - An encrypted and privacy respecting Link Shortener service that also supports Magnet Links.
+- [shrtcode](https://shrtco.de) - A privacy-friendly URL Shortener with a free API.

 ## Location tracking